ilhamwahabi/into-accessibility/slides.md

 ---

 ## Semantic HTML
-- There is an element for that
+- Always prefer use appropriate element
+- Heading element (h1-h6) should be sorted

 <br>